c7/c7.se/site/_posts/2012-03-18-from-ruby-to-lisp.markdown

 *(Hint: It’s a comic book in the same vein as
 [Why’s (Poignant) Guide to Ruby](http://mislav.uniqpath.com/poignant-guide/book/))*

-I have created [repo](https://github.com/peterhellberg/land_of_lisp) on GitHub where I will add notes and code while I read the book.
+I have a [repo](https://github.com/peterhellberg/land_of_lisp) on GitHub where I will push notes and code while I read the book.

-Instead of writing a long winded review, I will just point you to a few reviews that I think does the book justice:
+Instead of writing a long winded book review, I’ll opt for linking to a few that I think do the book justice:
  [Slashdot](http://books.slashdot.org/story/10/11/03/1238213/land-of-lisp),
  [I do robots](http://idorobots.org/2011/09/25/land-of-lisp/),
  [Jorge Tavares](http://jorgetavares.com/2010/12/26/the-lisp-alien-arrived-a-land-of-lisp-reviewopinion/) and